-Smoked Salmon Pasta Salad Recipe
+Smoked Salmon Pasta Salad

 This recipe can easily be halved or doubled.

 Salt for the pasta water

-1 to 2 Tbsp mayonnaise
+1 to 2 tablespoons mayonnaise

-- 4 ounce smoked salmon, shredded
+4 ounces smoked salmon, shredded

-1/2 cup finely chopped celery
+1/2 cup celery, finely chopped

-1/4 cup chopped green onions (scallions)
+1/4 cup green onions (scallions), chopped

-- 1 teaspoon salt
+1 teaspoon salt

-- Freshly ground pepper
+Freshly ground black pepper

-- Pinch of dried dill
+Pinch dried dill

-- 1 Tbsp lemon juice
+1 tablespoon lemon juice

 Bring a large pot of salted water to a boil (use a tablespoon of salt for every 2 quarts of water).
 Add the pasta.
 Cook uncovered, at a rolling boil until al dente, or tender, but still a bit firm.

 adjusting the amounts of mayonnaise, lemon juice, salt, and pepper to taste.